fetgrigory/Voice_Assistant/README.md

 **OOP and Composition:**

 The project uses composition, where the Assistant class includes objects such as pyttsx3.init() and NetworkActions.
-This approach offers:
+This approach offers: <br />

-**Flexibility:** Components can be replaced or expanded without altering the Assistant class.
+**Flexibility:** Components can be replaced or expanded without altering the Assistant class.<br />
-**Modularity:** Each component has a distinct responsibility, improving maintainability and readability.
+**Modularity:** Each component has a distinct responsibility, improving maintainability and readability.<br />
-**Reusability:** Components can be reused in other projects or features.
+**Reusability:** Components can be reused in other projects or features.<br />
-**Simplified Testing:** Each component can be tested independently.
+**Simplified Testing:** Each component can be tested independently.<br />

 # Usage
 ### Setting up a virtual environment and running the program